PCOS awareness – It’s not the end of your dream to become a parent

-Polycystic ovary syndrome (PCOS) can be a difficult diagnosis for many women to accept because it involves many undesirable symptoms, including infertility.
-Fortunately, lifestyle changes and medical interventions by our Texas Fertility Center team can significantly improve a woman’s symptoms, improve ovulation and increase her chances of becoming pregnant.
+Polycystic ovary syndrome (PCOS) can be a difficult diagnosis because it involves many symptoms, including infertility.
+Fortunately, lifestyle changes and medical interventions by our Texas Fertility Center team can help.
+We’re raising PCOS awareness and letting women know about treatments that can help.

-PCOS is a metabolic disorder that affects as many as 5-10% of women of reproductive age.
-Because PCOS involves a combination of different problems, our physicians at Texas Fertility Center evaluate several factors when diagnosing this disorder.
-These factors include anovulation (a failure to ovulate), higher-than-normal male hormone levels (increased testosterone), an impaired ability to metabolize glucose, and the presence of multiple small, fluid-filled cysts within the ovaries.
+PCOS is a metabolic disorder.
+It affects as many as 5-10% of women of reproductive age.
+Because PCOS involves a combination of different problems, our physicians evaluate several factors when diagnosing this disorder.
+These factors include anovulation (a failure to ovulate), higher-than-normal male hormone levels (increased testosterone) and the presence of multiple small, fluid-filled cysts within the ovaries.

-Irregular periods or chronic anovulation are the most common symptoms of PCOS.
-Hormone levels can be affected by PCOS and are easily evaluated through simple blood tests ordered by our Texas Fertility Center physicians.
-Increased blood sugar, cholesterol and male hormone levels are common with PCOS.
+Irregular periods are the most common symptoms of PCOS.
+PCOS can affect hormone levels, but we can measure them with blood tests.
 The presence of multiple small cysts in a woman’s ovaries give them a polycystic appearance and can be discovered with a transvaginal ultrasound.

 Problems associated with PCOS include:

-The first line of defense in combating the symptoms of PCOS is maintaining a healthy weight.
+The first line of defense in combating PCOS is maintaining a healthy weight.
 Many women with this disorder are overweight.
-A woman who loses even 5% of her body weight can experience a significant improvement in her symptoms.
+A woman who loses 5% of her body weight can experience improvement in her symptoms.

 For women with PCOS who are seeking to become pregnant, Texas Fertility Center offers many options for treatment.
-Obese patients are first encouraged to lose weight through lifestyle adjustments.
-Although the exact protocol for weight loss has not been standardized, health professionals recommend that PCOS patients eat a healthy diet that is low in carbohydrates, and to also increase their physical activity.
+We first encourage obese patients to lose weight through lifestyle adjustments.
+Health professionals recommend that PCOS patients eat a healthy diet that is low in carbohydrates.
+Women should also increase their physical activity.

 Even when a patient has achieved a healthy weight, she may still need help with ovulation.
-Metformin can be used in conjunction with fertility treatments to help the body use insulin more efficiently, and in some cases, improve the chance of natural or assisted ovulation.
-Metformin should be used only in patients who demonstrate glucose intolerance.
-Oral medications, including clomiphene citrate or letrozole, as well as injectable gonadotropins, can help induce ovulation and improve the chance of pregnancy.
-In vitro fertilization is also an option for a woman with PCOS who is having difficulty conceiving.
+Metformin with fertility treatments to help the body use insulin more efficiently.
+In some cases, it can improve the chance of natural or assisted ovulation.
+Metformin is only for patients with glucose intolerance.
+Oral medications and injectable gonadotropins can help induce ovulation and improve the chance of pregnancy.
+In vitro fertilization is also an option for a woman with PCOS.